15 Shows Like Brooklyn Nine-Nine You Need To See

 The Starz original series "Party Down" is one of those shows that went greatly underappreciated during its initial two-season run from 2009-2010, despite the pedigree of talent behind it.
 The show follows a group of misfits trying to break it big in the entertainment industry, begrudgingly working as caterers at various social functions in Los Angeles.
 As the catering ensemble has to endure obnoxious clients, they try to network with figures within the industry to finally escape this dead-end job and fulfill their respective dreams.

 With an all-star cast led by Adam Scott, Ken Marino, Lizzy Caplan, Martin Starr, and Jane Lynch, "Party Down" has a dream acting lineup.
 Across its run, the show welcomed a number of equally impressive stars with their own strong comedic chops, including Kristen Bell, Jennifer Coolidge, and J.K.
 Simmons.
-Over a decade after its initial cancellation, "Party Down" received a revival season in 2023, with most of its main cast returning, with the show just as good as ever.
+Over a decade after its initial cancellation, "Party Down" received a revival season on Starz in 2023, with most of its main cast returning, with the show just as good as ever.

 High Maintenance